Cray-HPE/hms-simulation-environment/README.md

 # hms-simulation-environment

 The HMS Simulation Environment provides... (change to enable)
-* ...an environment for automated tests to be ran against the HMS stack and hardware.
+* An environment for automated tests to be ran against the HMS stack and hardware.
    * Allows for destructive automated testing development without harming a real system.
    * Development of new tests without the need for real hardware.
-* an environment for local development testing against simulated hardware.
+* An environment for local development testing against simulated hardware.

 ## Usage